polkadot-js/docs/docs/substrate/extrinsics.md

 ### noteStalled(delay: `u32`, best_finalized_block_number: `u32`)
 - **interface**: `api.tx.grandpa.noteStalled`
 - **summary**:    Note that the current authority set of the GRANDPA finality gadget has stalled.

    This will trigger a forced authority set change at the beginning of the next session, to  be enacted `delay` blocks after that.
-The delay  should be high enough to safely assume that the block signalling the  forced change will not be re-orged (e.g. 1000 blocks).
-The GRANDPA voters  will start the new authority set using the given finalized block as base.
+The `delay` should be high enough to safely assume  that the block signalling the forced change will not be re-orged e.g. 1000 blocks.
+The block production rate (which may be slowed down because of finality lagging) should  be taken into account when choosing the `delay`.
+The GRANDPA voters based on the new  authority will start voting on top of `best_finalized_block_number` for new finalized  blocks. `best_finalized_block_number` should be the highest of the latest finalized  block of all validators of the new authority set.

    Only callable by root.

 ### reportEquivocation(equivocation_proof: `SpFinalityGrandpaEquivocationProof`, key_owner_proof: `SpSessionMembershipProof`)
 - **interface**: `api.tx.grandpa.reportEquivocation`